aglantzrbc/deep-learning-challenge/README.md

 * Were you able to achieve the target model performance?

 Yes, I was able to increase the accuracy of predictions on test data from 72.44% in my first attempt to 78.59% in my final (third) optimization.
 The final training result was 79.30%, only 0.71% higher than the final testing accuracy score, showing that overfitting was kept under control.
+As aformentioned, the benchmark for success is 75%, so this model could be of use to Alphabet Soup.

+* What steps did you take in your attempts to increase model performance?

+After my original attempt, I tried to improve accuracy by correcting what I saw as imperfections in the original setup: eliminating an additional column (`ORGANIZATION`) that appeared superflous to the calculation of `IS_SUCCESSFUL`, and capturing more data in additional bins.
+This brought accuracy up modestly from 72.44% to 73.17%, which is still considered unsuccessful.
+I then decided to bring more computational power to bear on the problem by creating a third hidden layer with 20 neurons.
+This did not work: accuracy remained static since the last attempt, now at 73.07%.
+At that point, I interrogated the starter code and decided to keep the `NAME` variable in the analysis.
+This required binning name values, since I presume every name is unique.
+The change worked well and gave me the successful accuracy noted above.

+**Summary:**

+The successful increase in accuracy was only achieved after imprecise trial and error.
+There were four attempts, which involved dropping additional features, rebinning features, increasing the number of hidden layers, and finally retaining a feature that was previously dropped.

+The results are surprising.
+The addition of the `NAME` variable

 * The purpose of the [analysis](https://bootcampspot.instructure.com/courses/3337/assignments/54015?module_item_id=961978) was to build a model that can identify the creditworthiness of borrowers based on historical lending activity data for a [peer-to-peer lending](https://www.investopedia.com/terms/p/peer-to-peer-lending.asp#:~:text=Peer%2Dto%2Dpeer%20(P2P)%20lending%20is%20a%20form,terms%20and%20enables%20the%20transactions.) services company.
 [Supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) techniques were used to accomplish this goal.
 * The financial data included these fields: `loan_size`, `interest_rate`,	`borrower_income`, `debt_to_income`,	`num_of_accounts`,	`derogatory_marks`, `total_debt`, and `loan_status`.
 It's assumed that the first seven datapoints are the basis for generating the `loan_score` value, which determines the overall disposition of the particular loan.
 For this analysis, the first seven fields were therefore collectively employed as an [independent variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables) to predict the eighth field, `loan_status`, the dependent variable.